 The mask, also known as the Barong, is made of ‘Pule’ wood.
 The tree, alstonia scholaris, otherwise known as a blackboard tree or even a devil tree, is a rare find in Bali and is more often found in a temple or a cemetery.
 As the Balinese believe that every living thing on earth posses a soul, or perhaps is a ‘seat’ to a deity, a sacred ritual and numerous offerings are therefore necessary when even a small piece of wood is taken from the tree.

 Once the wood has been taken, it is brought to a workshop.
 Here the artists themselves will conduct another ritual before they begin their carving process.
-When the shape of the mask is ready, another prayed is conducted to begin the painting process.
+When the shape of the mask is ready, another prayer is conducted to begin the painting process.
 You’ll find many workshops of Barong and mask makers in Batuan Village, as well as Mas Village, both south of Ubud.

 With the mask complete, what comes next is the Barong’s iconic mane.
 This is made of fibre of the agave tree and sugar palm tree, as well as feathers from a raven.
 Around 90 km east of Batuan Village, the ladies of Dukuh Village in Karangasem Regency are responsible for peeling off the agave bark.
 They do this using two pieces of bamboo, pulling down, leaving only a collection of strong white fibres.
 The fibres are then dried and woven into strings of hair.
 The finished product is transported to the workshop of the Barong makers where the mane is attached to the body, made up of genuine cow leather and fabric.